domRiddle/ASF/API.md

 ---

 **Notice:** You can use standard ```Dictionary``` and ```HashSet``` types in place of ASF concurrent versions, as underlying data model is the same.
-This is especially useful if you use your data in single-threaded environment and you don't need concurrent access - there is no need for bringing overhead of concurrent versions then.
-ASF uses concurrent versions as it's multi-threaded and those collections can be accessed by multiple threads at the same time.
+This is especially useful if you use your data in single-threaded environment and you don't need concurrent access - there is no need for concurrent overhead then.
+ASF uses concurrent versions as it's multi-threaded and those collections can be accessed by multiple threads at the same time - you should serialize the data to types you find appropriate for your application.